Palermo FC

+Palermo Football Club ([paˈlɛrmo]) is an Italian professional football club based in Palermo, Sicily, that currently plays in Serie B, the second division of Italian football.
+It is part of the City Football Group.

+Founded for the first time on 1 November 1900 as Anglo Palermitan Athletic and Football Club, Palermo is one of the oldest clubs in Italy.

 Among the club's accomplishments are a Coppa Italia Serie C, won in the 1992–93, and five Serie B league titles.
-It also appeared in three Italian Cup finals: in 1973-74, in 1978-79 and in 2010-11.
+It also appeared in three Coppa Italia finals: in 1973–74, in 1978–79 and in 2010–11; and played 29 seasons in Serie A.

-The club has made five appearances in European competitions, all in the UEFA Cup/Europa League.
+Internationally, the club has made five appearances in European competitions, all in the UEFA Cup/Europa League.

-They are currently playing in Serie B, after having won the 2021–22 Serie C promotion playoffs.

 History

 Early history (1898–1947)

 There is some debate and uncertainty about the exact date the club was founded.
 Some authorities believe that it may have been founded as early as 1898 due to the existence of papers addressed to Joseph Whitaker, English ornithologist in Palermo and originally believed to be first club president, about a Palermo football team founded in the month of April of that year.
-Conversely, another source cites that in April 1897, the future founders of Palemo Calcio founded the association Sport Club.
-The most common and officially stated foundation date is November 1, 1900, as the Anglo Palermitan Athletic and Football Club.
-The club is thought to have been founded by Ignazio Majo Pagano, a young Palermitan colleague of Whitaker who had discovered football while at college in London in the UK, where the modern game of Association Football originated.
+Conversely, another source cites that in April 1897, the future founders of Palermo Calcio founded the association Sport Club.
+The most common and officially stated foundation date is 1 November 1900, as the Anglo Palermitan Athletic and Football Club.
+The club is thought to have been founded by Ignazio Majo Pagano, a young Palermitan colleague of Whitaker who had discovered football while at college in London in the UK, where the modern game of association football originated.
 The initial staff comprised three Englishmen and nine natives of Palermo, with Whitaker as honorary chairman, Edward De Garston as inaugural president and with red and blue as the original team colours.
-The first recorded football match, played by the team on December 30, 1900, ended in a 5–0 defeat to an unidentified amateur English team.
-The club’s first official match, played on April 18, 1901 against Messina Football Club, ended in a 3–2 victory for the Palermitan side.
+The first recorded football match, played by the team on 30 December 1900, ended in a 5–0 defeat to an unidentified amateur English team.
+The club's first official match, played on 18 April 1901 against Messina Football Club, ended in a 3–2 victory for the Palermitan side.

 In 1907, the club changed its name to Palermo Foot-Ball Club, and the team colours were changed to the current pink and black.
-From 1908 until Italy’s entry in World War I in 1915, Palermo was featured in the Lipton Challenge Cup, organised by Scottish businessman Sir Thomas Lipton.
+From 1908 until Italy's entry in World War I in 1915, Palermo was featured in the Lipton Challenge Cup, organised by Scottish businessman Sir Thomas Lipton.
 The competition saw them face off against Naples FBC; Palermo won the competition three times, including a 6–0 victory in 1912.